17km Fidal Competitive Race

 The Roman walls of the first century B.C., which simply enclosed the bend of the Adige south of the hills, then began to define the city in its expansion and size, paralleling the existence of the river.

-Due to the pressure of raids by Germanic peoples, it was necessary to enter into a second phase of construction, quickly building a new, higher curtain wall, expanding the layout to include the Arena, composed of a chaotic layering of materials imposed by the narrowness of time and perhaps also of available funds.
+Because of the pressure of raids by Germanic peoples it was necessary to enter a second phase of construction, quickly building a new, higher curtain wall, expanding the layout to include the Arena, composed of a chaotic layering of materials imposed by the narrowness of time and perhaps also of available funds.

 Under Theodoric, ruler of the first true Roman-Barbarian kingdom, Verona saw the construction of baths, porticoes and palaces; he renovated the aqueduct and surrounded the city with new walls to make it a worthy capital of his kingdom.
 When the era of Theodoric ended, Verona was occupied by the Byzantines and then for a long time by the Lombards.